obmarg/cynic/cynic-book/src/derives/query-fragments.md

 ### Making a Query with QueryFragments

-QueryFragments that apply to the Query type (otherwise known as the Root type) of a schema can be used to build a `cynic::Query`.
+QueryFragments that apply to the Query type (otherwise known as the Root type) of a schema can be used to build a `cynic::Operation`.
 This is the type that can be sent to a server and used to decode the response.

 If we wanted to use our FilmConnection to get all the films from the star wars